check-spelling/datatracker/README.md

 #### Parcel *(Legacy/jQuery)*

-The Datatracker includes these packages from the various Javascript and CSS files in `ietf/static/js` and `ietf/static/css` respectively, bundled using Parcel.
+The Datatracker includes these packages from the various JavaScript and CSS files in `ietf/static/js` and `ietf/static/css` respectively, bundled using Parcel.
 Static images are likewise in `ietf/static/images`.

 Whenever changes are made to the files under `ietf/static`, you must re-run the build command to package them: